javascript-obfuscator/javascript-obfuscator/README.md

 ### `reservedNames`
 Type: `string[]` Default: `[]`

-Disables the obfuscation of variables names, function names and function parameters that match the Regular Expression used.
+Disables the obfuscation and generation of identifiers that matching the Regular Expression used.

 Example:
 ```ts